khkwon01/IaC/README.md

   ```

-## 2. Import terraform configuaration from already made resource using other type
+## 2. Import terraform configuaration from resources made using other tools
 ![image](https://github.com/khkwon01/IaC/assets/8789421/b7b34db9-89fd-461e-9161-9f2c4fc9e620)
 - Identify the existing infrastructure to be imported.
 - Import the infrastructure into your Terraform state.